Quiz

 They also have to invest in human capital and treat ‘emotional capital’ as another vital asset necessary to recruit, nurture, motivate and above all, retain good people.

-In fact many of my clients come to me for help in managing their careers in an environment where there is inadequate emotional capital.
+In fact, many of my clients come to me for help in managing their careers in an environment where there is inadequate emotional capital.

 On the other hand, a company that values good emotional capital and encourages people to achieve their potential sees an increase in return in all forms of capital.

-It’s an opportunity for Human Resource, which is often criticized for not doing enough for employees to show their skills by promoting Company Mentorship programs and also encouraging professionals at all levels to mentor their direct reports and even peers.
+It’s an opportunity for Human Resource, which is often criticized for not doing enough for employees to show their skills by promoting Company Mentorship programs.
+And also encouraging professionals at all levels to mentor their direct reports and even peers.

 But first we need to appreciate why Emotional Capital is so important.